gohugoio/hugo/content/content-management/archetypes.md

 ## Default Archetypes

-Default archetypes are convenient if your content's front matter stays consistent across multiple [content sections][].
+Default archetypes are convenient if your content's front matter stays consistent across multiple [content sections][sections].

 ### Creating the Default Archetype

-The [example site][] includes `tags` and `categories` as [taxonomies][].
+The following examples are from a site using `tags` and `categories` as [taxonomies][].
 If we assume that all content files will require these two key-values, we can create a `default.md` archetype that *extends* Hugo's base archetype.
 In this example, we are including "golang" and "hugo" as tags and "web development" as a category.

 {{% code file="archetypes/default.md" %}}
 ```toml